Culture is Defined by the Worst Behavior Tolerated

 All those talented but toxic people who can still wander through the virtual hallways of an organization unmolested.
 “I can just do what that bloke does” and it’s invariably a bloke, “And just be technically brilliant and a complete jerk.
 And I’ll still progress.”
 That’s what defines the culture.
 The worst behavior tolerated.

-There is a lot to unpack here, because we see this impact in many ways, inside and outside of the workplace.
-Yes, we see it at work.
-I’ve probably been one of those guys who was technically really good at my job, but came across as a bit of a jerk at times because I haven’t always been the most socially adept human, but certainly when I think about my time in both the technology and legal world, I’ve seen plenty of examples of this.
-The law firm that touts it’s collegial culture, but has a partner who brings in clients who is also able to treat the firm’s staff with rudeness and contempt, or the highly successful sales guy who routinely makes inappropriate remarks to female coworkers, etc. It goes on, and every time it does, that is defining the culture.
-We also see it in our own personal relationships, when we tolerate being mistreated, it sets the tone for all of our relationships.
-We see it on social media, where it’s the lowest common denominator of behavior that goes unchallenged that defines the culture of the platform, and we see it in politics, whenever one party has members behaving poorly, and the official party still accepts them.
+The law firm that touts its collegial culture but has a partner who brings in clients who also treat the firm’s staff with rudeness and contempt, or the highly successful salesperson who routinely makes inappropriate remarks to female coworkers, etc. It continues, and every time it does, that defines the culture.
+We also see it in our relationships; tolerating being mistreated sets the tone for our relationships.
+We see it on social media, where the lowest common denominator of behavior goes unchallenged and defines the culture of the platform.
+We also see it in politics, where one party’s members behave poorly, yet the official party still accepts them.

 Which brings to mind another issue.
-I’ve also been listening to a new podcast from Freakonomics Radio, Sudhir Break the Internet
+I’ve also been listening to a new podcast from Freakonomics Radio, Sudhir Break the Internet.

 Follow these topics: Career, Featured, SocialNetworking